open-contracting/standard/docs/guidance/map/connecting_publications.md

 ````
 `````

-### When to reuse ocids across publications
+### How to reuse ocids across publications

-There are two scenarios in which reusing ocids across publications is encouraged: publications with distinct coverage of OCDS fields and  publications with consistent OCDS mappings.
+There are two scenarios in which reusing ocids across publications might be possible: publications with distinct coverage of OCDS fields and publications that implement consistent OCDS mappings.

 ### Publications with distinct coverage

-If two publications cover disjoint sets of OCDS fields, with the exception of the release-level required fields (`ocid`, `id`, `date` and `tag`),then they ought to use the same ocid so that users can merge releases.
+If two publications cover disjoint sets of OCDS fields, with the exception of the release-level required fields (`ocid`, `id`, `date` and `tag`), then the publications can reuse ocids so that users can merge releases.

+The publishers would need to agree the process and responsibilities for minting ocids.
+For example: who can mint ocids; if an ocid cannot be calculated deterministically from the input data, then how to lookup whether an ocid for a given process already exists, and how to share the new ocid for others to find.
+They would also need to implement the agreed approach, whether this means reporting a new ocid to a central registry, or requesting the ocid for a given procedure from a shared "ocid issuer" service, etc.

 Building on the PCS and FTS example above, if PCS were to publish only the `parties` array and `tender` object and FTS were to publish only the `awards` array, then it would be possible for FTS to reuse the ocids minted by PCS: